Trying to Run Half Marathon in Under 1.30

 Lastly, closer to race day, some goal pace work is very useful.
 This will help get you used to what race pace feels like.
 By the time race day comes along, you want half marathon pace to feel very natural.

-So, I am sorry to disappoint you, in the short term I think that 90 minutes is not yet achievable.
-But based on that 2 mile time it looks like it is within your abilities down the line.
-Enjoy that half marathon in two months time.
+Summarising the above, don't be too upset with me that I broke the news that a sub-1:30 half marathon is not yet achievable.
+Based on that 2 mile time it looks like it is within your abilities down the line.
+Maybe next year or the year after that.
+Still, enjoy that half marathon in two months time.
 It will give you a starting point.
+Which you can then aim to improve.
+Enjoy the training and the feeling of getting fitter and stronger!

 Then keep on training consistently, enjoy the process and I am sure that you will improve your half marathon massively over the next few years.